jundalisay/superblist/content/en/research/indian/gospel/chapter-27.md

 Sunday, September 7, 1884

-IT WAS ABOUT 11AM.
+It was around 11am.
 The Master was sitting in his room at Dakshineswar.

 He had not yet taken his midday meal.

 Arrangements had been made with the musician Shyamdas to entertain the Master and the devotees with his kirtan.

 Baburam, M., Manomohan, Bhavanath, Kishori, Chunilal, Haripada, the Mukherji brothers, Ram, Surendra, Tārak, Niranjan, and others arrived at the temple garden.

 Lātu, Harish, and Hazra were staying with the Master.

-When M. saluted Sri Ramakrishna, the Master asked: "Where is Narendra?
+When M. saluted Sri Ramakrishna, the Master asked:

+{{< l a="Ramakrishna" >}}
+"Where is Narendra?
 Isn't he coming?"
+{{< /l >}}

+{{< r a="M" >}}
-M. told him that Narendra could not come.
+Narendra could not come
+{{< /r >}}

 A brahmin devotee was reading to the Master from a book of devotional songs by Ramprasad.
 Sri Ramakrishna asked him to continue.
 The brahmin read a song, the first line of which was: "O Mother, put on Thy clothes."